-$$D(m) = D(m_0) + D'(m_0)\Delta m + \frac{D''(m_0)}{2}\Delta m^2 + \dots,$$ (A-18)

-in which the derivatives are Frechet derivatives, in terms of Δm does not offer a direct inverse series, and hence there is no choice but to solve the forward series in an inverse sense.
+$$D(m) = D(m_0) + D'(m_0)\Delta m + (D''(m_0)/2)\Delta m^2 + \dots, (A-18)$$ in which the derivatives are Frechet derivatives, in terms of Δm does not offer a direct inverse series, and hence there is no choice but to solve the forward series in an inverse sense.
 It is that fact that results in all current AVO and FWI methods being modeling methods that are solved in an inverse sense.
-Among references that solve a forward problem in an inverse sense in P-wave AVO are Beylkin and Burridge (1990), Boyse and Keller (1986), Burridge et al. (1998), Castagna and Smith (1994), Clayton and Stolt (1981), Foster et al. (2010), Goodway (2010), Goodway et al. (1997), Shuey (1985), Smith and Gidlow (2000), Stolt (1989), and Stolt and Weglein (1985).
-The intervention of the explicit relationship among G, G_0 , and V (the scattering equation) in a Taylor series-like form produces a geometric series and a direct inverse solution.
+Among references that solve a forward problem in an inverse sense in P-wave AVO are [60]-[71].
+The intervention of the explicit relationship among G, G0, and V (the scattering equation) in a Taylor series-like form produces a geometric series and a direct inverse solution.

 The linear equations are: